BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ## What it looks like

+!> User’s perception of dataset quality is driven by a number of different factors, such as publisher, publication date, frequency of updates, well-described metadata, complete dataset, clearly presented within the portal.
+More information on the help you can give to your users can be found on the [assess data quality](../../main-content/steps/assess-data-quality) page.

 ### 1. Clear dataset title

 Dataset titles should be clearly visible as the first heading users are presented with.